Dpdl-io/DpdlEngine/doc/Dpdl_embedded_C_libs.md

 &copy; 2003

-## Minimal C library documentation for embedded C code execution (Mode 1 -> interpreted)
+## Minimal C library documentation for embedded C code execution (interpreted - Mode 1)

-This is the minimal C library documentation for the <ins>interpreted</ins> embedded C code execution Mode (1).
+This is the minimal C library documentation for the <ins>interpreted</ins> embedded C code execution (Mode 1).

-When executing embedded C code with interpreted Mode (1), <ins>all libraries and include files listed below are already included and available</ins> in the native Dpdl runtime.
+When executing embedded C code with interpreted Mode (1), <ins>all libraries and include files listed below are already included and available</ins> in the Dpdl runtime.

 Example: